 Next time you search for something, to the right of each search result you will be able to see whether the full text of the item is available to access through Coventry University, a link with the words 'Locate it' will appear to the right of each item.
 Other links may also appear showing where you can get the full pdf version of the article; always check the details of these as they may not be the final published version, but these can still be useful if we don't have access to that article via our subscriptions.
 If the 'Locate it' link appears as an option, always use that.

-On Google Scholar you are able to see the number of times an article has been cited by others, this can be a useful way to find other relevant articles and research related to your topic.
+Google Scholar also has citations in APA which you can copy, although you should always double check these as they can sometimes have elements missing.
+Scholar also shows the number of times an article has been cited by other authors; this can be a useful way to find other relevant articles and research related to your topic.